kodecocodes/i9t/app-thinning/app-thinning.markdown

 1. This tells the system that the user is "patiently" waiting for this download and the system should be diverting all resources to complete it ASAP.
 2. The `loadingProgressView` hooks into the `NSProgress` of the `NSBundleResourceRquest`.
 It will begin updating automatically once `beginAccessingResourcesWithCompletionHandler(_:)` is kicked off.
 3. Display the `loadingProgressView` and also the network activity indicator to inform the user that a network request is in progress.
 4. Once the download completes, hide the `loadingProgressView` and network activity indicator.
-This code could result in unexpected results due to a race condition that might happen if multiple downloads occur concurrently.
-But for this simple implementation, this approach is sufficient.
+This code could result in unexpected results due to a potential race condition if there are concurrent downloads.
+However, for this simple implementation, this approach is sufficient.

 Build and run the application.
 Try all the bundles again and you'll notice a progress indicator just below the navbar while a download is in progress.